CG Principle

 Control of Inside Information

-The Company enforces strict rules on the possession and usage of inside information, particularly financial information before disseminating to the public.
+The Company enforces strict rules on the possession and usage of inside information, particularly financial information before disseminating it to the public.
 The Company’s policies on inside information are as follows:

-- The Company’s directors and executives are obligated to report their interests or those of related persons, such as their spouses, minor child (ren), adopted child (ren), or other persons specified in accordance with Section 89/14 of the Securities and Exchange Act to the Company Secretary so that the Company has information to support compliance with the requirements relating to connected transactions that may cause a conflict of interest or a transfer of the Company’s interests.
+- The Company’s directors and executives are obligated to report their interests or those of related persons, such as their spouses, minor children, adopted children, or other persons specified in accordance with Section 89/14 of the Securities and Exchange Act to the Company Secretary so that the Company has information to support compliance with the requirements relating to connected transactions that may cause a conflict of interest or a transfer of the Company’s interests.
 This aims for the benefit of monitoring the interests of the directors and executives of the Company or of related persons.
 The reporting is required for the first time since the appointment and for every time when there is a change in information.

-- Directors, executives, employees, including their spouses and minor child (ren) below the legal age are not allowed to buy, sell, transfer or accept the transfer of securities of the Company for 30 days prior to the public announcement of the quarterly and year ended financial statements and 7 days after such information is disclosed.
-The company secretary shall send an e-mail to the directors, executives, employees, including their spouses and minor child (ren) below the legal age to acknowledge a blackout period that is not allowed to trade the Company’s securities.
-In 2023, it was not found that directors, executives, employees, including spouses and minor children of such persons traded securities during the blackout period.
+- Directors, executives, employees, including their spouses and minor children below the legal age are not allowed to buy, sell, transfer, or accept the transfer of securities of the Company for 30 days prior to the public announcement of the quarterly and year-ended financial statements and 7 days after such information is disclosed.
+The Company Secretary shall send an e-mail to the directors, executives, employees, including their spouses and minor children below the legal age to acknowledge a blackout period during which trading of the Company’s securities is prohibited.

 - The Company educates the directors and executives who have the duty to prepare and submit a report on changes of their securities holdings, their spouse and child(ren) under the legal age to the Securities and Exchange Commission (“SEC”) in accordance with Section 59 and the penalty as specified in Section 275 of the Securities and Exchange Act B.E.
-2535 (including its amendments), as well as the report on the acquisition or disposition of one’s own securities, those of their spouses, and children below the legal age to the SEC pursuant to Section 246 and the penalty as stated in Section 298 of the Securities and Exchange Commission B.E.
+2535 (including its amendments), as well as the report on the acquisition or disposition of one’s own securities, those of their spouses, and children below the legal age to the SEC pursuant to Section 246 and the penalty as stated in Section 298 of the Securities and Exchange Act B.E.
 2535 (including its amendments).
-Any violation against the aforementioned regulations shall have to face disciplinary actions in the form of warning, salary reduction, suspension of duties, termination of employment etc.
+Any violation against the regulations shall have to face disciplinary actions in the form of a warning, salary reduction, suspension of duties, termination of employment etc.

 Report on Changes of Securities Holding

 The Company’s Board of Directors, executives and those holding the position equivalent to or higher than the Finance and Accounts Manager are required to prepare and submit a report on changes to securities holdings (if any) to the SEC in accordance with Section 59 of the Securities and Exchange Act B.E.
-2535 (including its amendments) within 3 working days after the change.
-In 2023, securities holdings of the aforementioned persons are as follows:
+2535 (including its amendments) within 3 days after the change.
+In 2024, securities holdings of the aforementioned persons are as follows:

-Name
+Name - Surname

 |